Root-Studios/Root-Altay/docker/README.md

 In the run command shown above, change `19132:19132/udp` to `<port number you want>:19132/udp`. **Note: Do not change the second number.**

+> [!WARNING]
-**Note: Do not change the port in `server.properties`.
-This is unnecessary when using Docker and will make things more complicated.**
+> Do not change the port in `server.properties`.
+This is unnecessary when using Docker and will make things more complicated.

 ## Editing the server data
 The server data (e.g. worlds, `server.properties`, etc.) will be stored in the `data` folder you created above.